-Aside from the things we don't do on the Sabbath, there are many rituals and customs that accompany us through the Sabbath from beginning until the end.
-These activities actually begin before the Sabbath.
-We buy food and prepare festive meals during the days leading up to Friday night.
+Aside from the things that we don't do on the Sabbath, there are many rituals and customs that accompany us through the Sabbath from beginning until the end.
+These activities actually prepare festive meals during the days leading up to Friday night.
 Many Jewish women make their own challah bread, the special bread eaten on Shabbat, or otherwise buy several loaves.
-Learn more about the significance of challah with our Limmud study here.

-It is customary to invite guests or extended family to

-share our meals.
+It is customary to invite guests or extended family to share our meals.
 On Friday afternoon, the house is cleaned, the table is beautifully set, and family members wash and dress in their finest clothing.
 The Sabbath begins at sunset when the woman of the home lights the Shabbat candles and recites the traditional blessings to usher in Shabbat.

 Once the Sabbath has begun, we go to the evening prayer service at the synagogue where we sing psalms and songs welcoming the Sabbath, referred to as "the bride."
 Once the service has concluded, we begin the Sabbath meal.
-The meal begins with traditional songs, blessing our children, reciting the Kiddush (blessings over wine), and eating the special Sabbath bread, challah.
+The meal begins with traditional songs, blessing our children, reciting the Kiddish (blessings over wine), and eating the special Sabbath bread, challah.
 The meal is enjoyed and usually concludes with more singing and the Grace after Meals.